tomba-io/rust/README.md

 - [Domain Search](https://tomba.io/domain-search) (Search emails are based on the website You give one domain name and it returns all the email addresses found on the internet.)
 - [Email Finder](https://tomba.io/email-finder) (This API endpoint generates or retrieves the most likely email address from a domain name, a first name and a last name..)
 - [Email Verifier](https://tomba.io/email-verifier) (checks the deliverability of a given email address, verifies if it has been found in our database, and returns their sources.)
-- [Email Sources](https://developer.tomba.io/#email-sources) (Find email address source somewhere on the web .)
-- [Company Domain autocomplete](https://developer.tomba.io/#autocomplete) (Company Autocomplete is an API that lets you auto-complete company names and retrieve logo and domain information.)
+- [Email Enrichment.](https://tomba.io/enrichment) (Locate and include data in your emails.)
+- [Author Finder.](https://tomba.io/author-finder) (Instantly discover the email addresses of article authors.)
+- [LinkedIn Finder.](https://tomba.io/linkedin-finder) (Instantly discover the email addresses of Linkedin URLs.)

 ## Features

 - Collect publicly available emails online (Html, execute JavaScript,files,).
 - No duplicate email No duplicate domain .
 - No webmail like Gmail,Outlook and the others.
 - We detect 15 type of hashes and remove them.
 - No disposable and temporary email address.